charan-happy/devopswithcharan/Git and Github/Notes.md

 > `git log --oneline --decorate --graph --all` --> To visualize the logs in graph format.

-- A Git repository is a version control system that stores all the files and information related to a project.
-It contains all the files that make up a project, as well as the metadata that tracks changes to those files over time.
-The structure of a Git repository is divided into two main areas: the working directory and the Git directory

-**1. Working directory:** The working directory is the place where you create, edit, and modify your files.
-It is the directory that you are currently working in, and it contains all the files that you are currently working on.
-You can think of the working directory as your local copy of the repository. **2.
-Git directory:** The Git directory is the place where Git stores all the metadata and version control information for the project.
-It is located inside the working directory and is hidden from view by default.
-The Git directory contains all the information necessary to manage the repository, including the commit history, branches, and tags.
+💡 Key Takeaways
+Git uses a key-value store to manage data efficiently.
+The key is the SHA-1 hash of the object's content, ensuring uniqueness and integrity.
+The value is the actual object, containing the data you added.
+Different types of Git objects serve specific purposes, like storing files, representing directories, capturing project snapshots, and annotating commits.
+.

+**hooks:** This directory contains scripts that Git can run before or after certain actions, such as committing or pushing changes

+Overall, the Git repository structure is designed to allow for efficient version control and collaboration on projects, while keeping track of all the changes made to files over time.

+### Initiate a project

+**Init**
+- if we have project in our local system (ex; laptop) to kept it under git we have to initialize git by using `$ git init`

+- if we are cloning the repo from remote repository then it will automatically create a `.git` folder

+git init is a command in the Git version control system that is used to create a new Git repository.
+When you run git init in a directory, it creates a new Git repository in that directory, which enables version control of your files.
+Here's how you can use git init:

+1. Open your terminal or command prompt.
+2. Navigate to the directory where you want to create your new Git repository.
+3. Run the command git init.
+4. Git will create a new directory called .git in your current directory.
+This directory contains all the files and folders needed to manage your repository.
+5. You can now start adding files to your repository and using Git commands to manage them.

+It's important to note that git init only needs to be run once in a directory to create a Git repository.
+If you run it again in the same directory, it will overwrite the existing Git repository, which could result in data loss.

+Running `git init` command creates a `.git` folder

+- under `.git` you have two folders named `objects` and `refs`

+## GIT Internals

+**Repos**
+- A git repository is an on-disk data structure [self-contained directory ]  that stores metadata [the file's name, size, modification date, and content. ] for a set of files and directories.
+- This metadata allows Git to track changes and efficiently manage the project's history
+- It lives in your `.git/folder` every time you commit data to git.
+It gets stored here.
+Inversly .git/ contains every single commit
+- It's basic structure like this

+   	.git/<br>
+    		objects/   refs/

+Git repository exists entirely in a single ".git" directory

+Note: .git is also hidden in Windows (msysgit).
+You would have to do a dir /AH to see it.

 The Git directory contains several important files and directories, including :

-**HEAD:** This file points to the current branch that you are working on. **Objects:** This directory contains all the objects that Git uses to store the content of your files, including blobs (file contents) and trees (directory structures). **refs:** This directory contains all the references to branches, tags, and other Git objects. config: This file contains configuration information for the repository.
+**HEAD:** This file points to the current branch that you are working on.

+**Objects:** This directory contains all the objects that Git uses to store the content of your files, including blobs (file contents) and trees (directory structures).

+**refs:** This directory contains all the references to branches, tags, and other Git objects. config: This file contains configuration information for the repository.

 which are points to a single object(usually a commit or a tag object